Why Enterprises Are Switching to SAP S/4HANA

 Companies are now focused on how quickly they can implement automation rather than deciding if they should.
 Workflows that get stuck, departments that are disconnected from one another, and IT functions that only react to events are no longer seen as market disadvantages; organizations are able to ignore inherent vulnerabilities in their current state due to the speed and accuracy with which they are competing in their respective industries.

 ServiceNow has become the go-to solution for large organizations trying to deal with this new reality.
-With over 8,100 clients across 85 countries, ServiceNow is found in 85 percent of the Fortune 500 and has created the infrastructure necessary to allow some of the largest and most intricate organizations in the world to work smoothly together.
+With over 8,100 clients across 85 countries, ServiceNow is found in 85% of the Fortune 500 and has created the infrastructure necessary to allow some of the largest and most intricate organizations in the world to work smoothly together.

 ServiceNow is a key factor in allowing companies of all sizes with large transaction volumes to centralize their workflows, automate repetitive tasks, and access artificial intelligence-enhanced insights.